 Hedera helix, English Ivy

 Even weekend warriors can identify the three to five-lobed leaves of English Ivy.
 Like wintercreeper, ivy can be used as a ground cover or a vine and spreads aggressively to fill in empty spaces, like under trees.
 When growing horizontally, its only offense is that grows out of control rapidly and can be difficult to eradicate should you change your mind.
-When allowed to grow vertically on trees or walls however, the leaf shape will eventually become more rounded and the vine will begin to produce berries which the birds like to eat and disperse.
+When allowed to grow vertically on trees or walls however, the leaf shape will eventually become more rounded and the vine will begin to produce berries.

 Physostegia virginiana, Obedient Plant